yashsehgal/yashsehgal/README.md

 - [The DesignSystems(@DesignSystemsOSS)](https://www.github.com/DesignSystemsOSS) - Working on various projects related to frontend tools and technologies.
 Helping people to get started with Open Source and do more collaborative work and gain more real-world development experience.
 - Currently contributing to [FLINT-UI](https://github.com/moja-global/FLINT-UI) project under [@moja-global](https://github.com/moja-global).
 - [Economize.cloud (@economizecloud)](https://www.github.com/economizecloud) - Worked on economize.cloud dashboard application's UI and frontend.
 Changed the entire theme and components to light mode.
 Also, used tools such as Storybook, Chromatic for frontend component management.
+You can checkout about my experience at economize [here](experiences/economize-experience.md)

 ## Volunteer work
 - Open Source and Web Development Mentor [@MUGDSC (Medicaps University - Google Developer Student Club)](https://gdsc.community.dev/medi-caps-university-indore/) - Taking sessions and workshops on topics such as Git and GitHub, frontend development.
 Spreading awareness of technologies offered by Google in the college.